Are you looking for an easier way to how you could password protect Google sheet? Quite Obvious.

-In this scenario, Google Docs Security is one of the priority.
+In this scenario, Google Docs Security is one of the priorities.
 Isn’ it?
 If yes let us dive in and see how to protect Google Sheet in simple steps?

 Why Password Protect Google Sheet

-Assigning a password to the file, or even encrypt that data will definitely solve out the problem and make the Google Docs more secure, does it sounds cool..!!
+Assigning a password to the file, or even encrypt that data will definitely solve the problem and make the Google Docs more secure, does it sound cool..!!
 Lets us get int and see how to encrypt a google sheet.

-Encryption is something which we should always do with sensitive data.
+Encryption is something that we should always do with sensitive data.
 So that even if the untrusted person accesses your devices, they will not be able to read the data without a password.